eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 CountryCode = tstr ; Alpha-2 country code specified in ISO 3166-1

 Note: If the User to whom the person identification data relates has multiple nationalities (and the PID Provider is willing to attest to these multiple nationalities), the PID Provider can include all of the nationalities in the nationalities array.
 A potential drawback of this solution is that the User cannot selectively disclose only one or these nationalities, since for ISO/IEC 18013-5-compliant attestations, always the entire array will be presented if the User approves the presentation of the nationality attribute.
 A potential solution to this challenge is for the PID Provider to include only one nationality in the nationality attribute, and for the remaining nationalities use one or more domestic data attributes specified according to requirement PID_ISO_02.

-#### 4.2.3 Attribute portrait

-Commission Implementing Regulation 2024/2977 describes the optional attribute portrait as “Facial image of the wallet user compliant with ISO 19794-5 or ISO 39794 specifications.”

-In order to ensure a single consistent encoding of the portrait, this PID Rulebook additionally specifies the following:

-- The attribute portrait SHALL consist of a single portrait image in JPEG format.
-- The portrait image SHALL comply with the requirements for a Full Frontal Image Type in ISO/IEC 19794-5.
-- The image SHALL be encoded as binary data.

-#### 4.2.4 Attribute location_status
+#### 4.2.3 Attribute location_status

-For ISO/IEC 18013-5-compliant PIDs, the attribute location_status SHALL be absent, since revocation information will be added to the MSO.
+For ISO/IEC 18013-5-compliant PIDs, the attribute location_status SHALL be
+absent, since revocation information will be added to the MSO.

-#### 4.2.5 Attribute birth_date
+#### 4.2.4 Attribute birth_date

 For PIDs compliant with ISO/IEC 18013-5, dates are encoded as specified in RFC 8943.
 This encoding does not contain provisions for encoding partial dates.
 This may cause challenges in case the birth date of a User is not (fully) known.
 To deal with such cases, a PID Provider could adopt a policy to choose appropriate values for the unknown date elements.
 However, mandating such a policy is out of scope of this document.

 ## 5 SD-JWT VC-based encoding of PID

 ### 5.1 High-Level Requirements for SD-JWT VC-compliant PIDs

 High-level requirements for SD-JWT VC-compliant PIDs will be added to a future version of this PID Rulebook.

 ### 5.2 Encoding of PID attributes

 The encoding of PID attributes for SD-JWT VC-compliant PIDs will be added to a future version of this PID Rulebook.

 ## 6 Further requirements

 ### 6.1 Embedded disclosure policies

 Requirements regarding the inclusion of an embedded disclosure policy into a PID, if any, will be added in a future version of this PID Rulebook.

 ### 6.2 Displaying the PID to the User

 Requirements regarding how a Wallet Unit should display the PID and the PID attributes to the User, if any, will be added in a future version of this PID Rulebook.

 ## 7 References